Cuando el término "mercados emergentes" fue acuñado hace 30 años por Antoine van Agtmael, estas economías representaban

 Adding up the six scores reveals seven hotspots where most of the indicators are flashing red: Argentina, Brazil, Hong Kong, India, Indonesia, Turkey and Vietnam.

-, but Brazil and India are not far behind.
+Argentina is the only economy where all six indicators are on red, but Brazil and India are not far behind.
 China, often the focus of concerns about overheating, is well down the rankings in the amber zone, partly thanks to more aggressive monetary tightening.

 Russia, Mexico and South Africa are in the green zone, suggesting little risk of overheating.